NashMiao/ontology-tutorialtoken/README.md

 | 10 | transfer_multi()   | transfer amount of token from multiple from-account to multiple to-account multiple times   |
 | 11 | transfer_from()    | allow spender to withdraw amount of oep4 token from from-account to to-account              |

-**notice**: In [ontology-python-sdk](https://pypi.org/project/ontology-python-sdk/), we have implement the OEP4 calling interface for your.
+**NOTE**: In [ontology-python-sdk](https://pypi.org/project/ontology-python-sdk/), we have implement the OEP4 calling interface for your.
 If you want to know more details, you can read our [Ontology Python SDK API Reference](https://apidoc.ont.io/pythonsdk/#oep4).